-The Council's standard 'kick-sampling' technique was used at four established sites to collect streambed macroinvertebrates from the Patea River.
-Samples were sorted and identified and the number of taxa (richness), MCI score and SQMCI_S score were calculated for each site.
+Taranaki Regional Council's standard 'kick-sampling' technique was used at four established sites to collect streambed macroinvertebrates from the Patea River.
+Samples were sorted and identified and the number of taxa (richness), Macroinvertebrate Community Index (MCI) score and Semi Quantitative Macroinvertebrate Community Index (SQMCI_s) score were calculated for each site.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCI_S takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
+The SQMCI_S takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if nonorganic impacts are occurring.
 Significant differences in either the MCI or the SQMCI_S between sites indicate the degree of adverse effects (if any) of the discharges being monitored.

-This scheduled summer, 2013 macroinvertebrate survey (which has complemented previous additional assessments of the upgraded system performance) indicated that the discharge of treated oxidation ponds wastes from the upgraded Stratford WWTP system had had minimal effects on the macroinvertebrate communities of the Patea River under summer low river flow conditions.
-Some subtle changes in macroinvertebrate communities' compositions were recorded between the upstream 'control' site and sites downstream of the newly relocated outfall from the WWTP.
+This scheduled summer, 2014 macroinvertebrate survey (which has complemented previous additional assessments of the upgraded system performance) indicated that the discharge of treated oxidation ponds wastes from the upgraded Stratford WWTP system had had localised effects on the macroinvertebrate communities of the Patea River under summer low river flow conditions prior to recovery at the site 2.4 km downstream of the discharge.
+Some subtle changes in macroinvertebrate communities' compositions were recorded between the upstream 'control' site and sites downstream of the newly relocated outfall from the WWTP but no major changes in community structures.
 However, there were no significant effects associated with seepages from the closed landfill site.